What every best Lawn Mowers has:

 Among this Honda mower's premium features is Versamow, which lets users decide how much grass to mulch while bagging the rest.
 The deck-mounted Clip Director knob sets the bagging/mulching mix.
 You can also set the mower for side or rear discharge.
 The end result is a pristine looking lawn every time, regardless of the mowing conditions.
 Calling it "The luxury car of walk-behind lawnmowers," Popular Mechanic's Roy Berendsohn adds that, "The mower stays unusually clean as it cuts, both in wet and dry grass, or even as it plows through a pile of dry leaves."
 It's a Recommended self-propelled mower at ConsumerReports.org, too, earning top scores whether bagging or mulching cut grass.
 Finally, it's the Gold award winner at TopTenReviews.com, with Grant Morgan declaring it to be the "best gas lawn mower on the market."

-Ease of use is excellent as well.
+Ease of use is excellent.
 With an effortless pull cord and automatic choke, owners say the HRX217VKA starts on the first try almost every time.
 Its powerful four-stroke engine can tackle unruly yards with thick or wet grass.
 The automatic transmission lets you set your own pace -- up to 4 mph.
-We spotted a few reviews that say the paddle controls can be awkward to use, making for uneven acceleration, but those comments might now be dated because, as Mahoney reports, Honda updated the drive control system for 2015.
-"With the new system, called the Select Drive, you no longer have to apply constant pressure to the control paddles to maintain a speed—it's more like cruise control," he says.
+We spotted a few reviews that say the paddle controls can be awkward to use, making for uneven acceleration, but those comments might now be dated, as Honda updated the drive control system a few years back.
+Berendsohn grouses a little about the deck lift adjustment levers, which he calls "small and uncomfortable to use," adding that "they mar an otherwise outstanding machine."

 Toro self-propelled lawn mowers also score highly in testing.
-Among those, we saw some strong recommendations for the Toro Recycler 20333 as another excellent choice that's packed with features many owners love.
+Among those, we saw some strong recommendations for the Toro Recycler 20333 (Est. $375) as another excellent choice that's packed with features many owners love.
 It also gets respect from most expert reviewers, with special kudos for its SpinStop blade-break clutch system, which stops the blades from spinning but keeps the engine running.
 That makes it possible to stop the blade but not the mower if you need to get ahead of it to clear an obstacle in your path, improving efficiency without compromising safety.
 The Personal Pace Self-Propel system, which matches the mower's speed to the user's walking pace (up to 4.8 miles per hour), is another significant plus, according to owners.
 Some love that they can practically trot, others like to set a more leisurely pace.